-Sometimes, the mediocrity of daily chores and the pressures from expectations can make life feel like hell, like purgatory on earth.
-Sometimes, the anxiety of being alive strikes blows to us that seem impossible to handle.
+Sometimes, the mediocrity of daily chores and the pressure from expectations can make life feel like pure hell, purgatory on earth.
+Sometimes, the anxiety of simply being alive strikes impossible blows on us.
 But as Russian Doll reminds us, we are not alone in this world.
 We still have each other, can find each other, and save each other.
-Just like in the ending when Nadia and Alan march, joining Horse’s parade of monsters, passing the shoulders of their alternative selves — they have not given up on each other.
+Just like in the end when Nadia and Alan march, joining Horse’s parade of monsters, passing the shoulders of their alternative selves — they have not given up on each other.

 The world out there can be a vile one.
 A lonely one.
 A troubled one.
 One in which it’s hard to stay alive.
 But if we can all dig into our hearts, see ourselves for who we are, and learn to forgive and reconcile, maybe we can also let go of the cold, exoskeletal shells of protective covers; let go of the habit of keeping people at a distance; let go of the need to hide our insecurities and conceal our mistakes.
 In doing so, perhaps we might rediscover the fine world that is worth fighting for.